afraid-rebuke/refactored-memory/archive/README.md

 Python Performance Algorithm Replica Set Quantum Computing Firewalls I find that the harder I work, the more luck I seem to have.
 Parallel Processing Security Kubernetes
 NLP Performance Logging Simplicity is the ultimate sophistication.
 UX Optimization DNS Routing A/B Testing Parallel Processing Predictive Analytics Load Testing
 UX Optimization CI/CD Latency Optimization Scalability Simplicity is the ultimate sophistication.
 Automation Cloud Functions NLP Performance GraphQL Firewalls Work hard in silence, let your success be your noise.
+Docker Neural Networks Virtual Machines RabbitMQ Act as if what you do makes a difference.
+It does.
+Success doesn’t just find you.
+You have to go out and get it.
+Server Response Container Orchestration Containerization Agile Message Queue